leightkt/pour-taste-backend/README.md

 Wines will have a name and a variety, sometimes both, or sometimes only one.
 The wine variety is the varitey of grapes used to make the wine, like Pinot Noir, Chardonnay, or Syrah.
 Sometimes a wine also has a fancy name like 19 Crimes' "Snoop Cali Red" (variety: Red Blend).
 To help

-Future iterations could include a connection to an outside API to help autopopulate the add a wine form and further ensure the integrity of the tasting data being stored in the database, an option to join a party by scanning a QR code provided by the host, and an option to take a picture of a wine label and add it to your tasting notes.
+Future iterations will allow all the search filters to work in tandem.
+It may also include a connection to an outside API to help autopopulate the add a wine form and further ensure the integrity of the tasting data being stored in the database, an option to join a party by scanning a QR code provided by the host, and an option to take a picture of a wine label and add it to your tasting notes.

 ## TECHNOLOGY
 This app was created using Ruby on Rails, JWT, ActiveRecord, Javascript, HTML, CSS, and postgresQL.